Base point free theorems--saturation, b-divisors, and canonical bundle formula--: Base point free theorem of Reid--Fukuda type

-The following Kawamata-Viehweg-Norimatsu type vanishing theorem was already used in the proof of Theorem \ref{rftype}.
+The following vanishing theorem was already used in the proof of Theorem \ref{rftype}.
 The proof is an easy exercise by the induction on $\dim X$ and the number of the irreducible components of $\llcorner \Delta\lrcorner$.

 \begin{lem} Let $\pi:X\to S$ be a proper morphism from a non-singular variety $X$.
 Let $\Delta =\sum d_i\Delta_i$ be a sum of distinct prime divisors such that $\Supp \Delta$ is a simple normal crossing divisor and $d_i$ is a rational number with $0\leq d_i\leq 1$ for every $i$.
 Let $D$ be a Cartier divisor on $X$.
 Assume that $D-(K_X+\Delta)$ is nef and log big over $S$ for the pair $(X, \Delta)$.
 Then $R^i\pi_*\mathcal O_X(D)=0$ for every $i>0$. \end{lem}